courtneyring/nodejs-brief/readme.md

 * Multiple player ids (comma delimited) e.g. `http://localhost:8099/players/P001,P002,P003`
 * All players (asterisk) e.g. `http://localhost:8099/players/*`

-The response from this call will be a array of teams, e.g. 1 array item per requested player id.
+The response from this call will be an array of teams, e.g. 1 array item per requested player id.

 Note - if an invalid player id is requested then do not return an array item for that player e.g.